budtmo/docker-android/README.md

 1. Android emulator with different devices
 2. latest build-tool (version 25.0.2)
 3. noVNC to see what happen inside docker container
-4. Appium server and it is able to connect with selenium grid
+4. Appium server for automation test framework and it is able to connect with selenium grid

 List of Docker images
 ---------------------